Juliet Hammond-Hill: Career

 Hammond-Hill came to national attention in 1977 as Natalie Chantrens in the BBC television drama series Secret Army (1977–1979), with a central role in all three years of the programme.
 In 1980, she played Madeline Bray and other parts in the first Royal Shakespeare Company production of The Life and Adventures of Nicholas Nickleby, staged at the Aldwych Theatre.

 Several new screen roles came to Hammond-Hill in 1981, including Kessler, a sequel to Secret Army set in about 1980, for which she had to age more than thirty years.
 She was the ominous Miss Hawk in eight episodes of the BBC serial for children Dark Towers, appeared as a German terrorist, Irene Kohl, in the thriller serial Blood Money and had a guest part in Blake's 7, playing the telekinetic Pella in the episode ”Power”.
 At the end of the year, while pregnant with her daughter, she appeared opposite David Bowie as Emilie in the television version of Bertholt Brecht's Baal, first broadcast in March 1982.

 In 1983, Hammond-Hill was cast in an episode of Only Fools and Horses, playing Miranda Davenport, an antique dealer who dates Del Trotter.
 From then on, she worked as Juliet Hammond, the first such credit being in the television movie The Balance of Nature (1983).

 Later work included parts in The Case of Marcel Duchamp (1984), Playing the Ace (1986), and Ping Pong (1986), in which Hammond played the mistress of a Chinese man who has died in mysterious circumstances.

 Since the 1990s, Hammond has taught drama students and directed plays, mostly in Brighton.
 She now spells her name Juliette Hammond.

 Personal life

 In 1977, Hammond-Hill married Mark Burgin in Fulham.
 A daughter born in 1982 was registered with the names Hammond-Hill and Constantinou.
-She later lived with Toby Parsons, a construction worker/fine artist, at Burgess Hill, West Sussex.
+She later lived with Toby Parsons, a construction worker/fine artist, in Burgess Hill, West Sussex.